tapis-project/tapis-java-build/README.md

         run ./pullAndBuildMain4.sh

 ## Java and Maven Requirements
-- need jdk 15 or later
+- need jdk 17.2 or later
 - need maven 3.6.3 or later
-- NOTE: cannot use jdk 16 or 17 with maven 3.6.3

 ## Setup for Linux
-- need jdk 15 or later
+- need jdk 17.2 or later
 - need maven 3.6.3 or later
 - need docker cli

 ## Setup for macOS
-- need jdk 15 or later
+- need jdk 17.2 or later
 - need maven 3.6.3 or later
 - need docker desktop and must have it running while building repositories
 - need to change SED to gnuSED